sagemathinc/cocalc-doc/source/docker-image.rst

 Updates to the CoCalc Docker Image
 ##################################

-The CoCalc Docker image is updated approximately weekly.
-Weekly updates incorporate all features and bug fixes that have been merged into the `CoCalc GitHub code repository <https://github.com/sagemathinc/cocalc>`_ master branch at the time of the build.
+The CoCalc Docker image is updated several times a year.
+Updates incorporate all features and bug fixes that have been merged into the `CoCalc GitHub code repository <https://github.com/sagemathinc/cocalc>`_ master branch at the time of the build.

 Other updates, such as new versions of Sagemath, Julia, and other additional software, happen less frequently but will be announced on the CoCalc Docker mailing list.

 .. index:: Docker image; updates

 .. _AGPLv3: https://opensource.org/licenses/AGPL-3.0
+.. _CoCalc Docker image upgrade: https://github.com/sagemathinc/cocalc-docker#upgrade